ray-kast/baby-pool/README.md

-# `topograph` - A tiny thread pool and toposort implmentation
+# `topograph` - A tiny thread pool and toposort implementation
 No diving allowed!

 **WARNING:** The `0.2.x-alpha*` versions use the `generic_associated_types`